davidmaja/Web-Scraping-Bitcoin-tracker-/README.md

 jupyter notebook
 ​
 ## Usage
-Instructions for using the project:
+Instructions for using the project:<br>
-Open the main notebook (analysis.ipynb)
+Open the main notebook (analysis.ipynb):<br>
-Run each cell sequentially to reproduce the project Results will be generated automatically
+Run each cell sequentially to reproduce the project:<br>
+Results will be generated automatically:<br>